CodingGarden/mac-setup/README.md

 ### Menu Bar Calendar

-I like to have a calendar in the menu bar that I can quickly look at. stats does not include one, so I found [itsycal](https://www.mowglii.com/itsycal/) it seems fine for my needs.
+I like to have a calendar in the menu bar that I can quickly look at. stats does not include one, so I found [itsycal](https://www.mowglii.com/itsycal/).
+It seems fine for my needs.

 ```sh
 brew install itsycal